 KEEP IN TOUCH

-Make sure that your teenager has a mobile phone with them or that you have a means of contacting them if they’re at a festival.
-Mobile coverage can sometimes be flaky when there are lots of people in the same place, and teenagers’ phone batteries seem to have a unique ability to discharge in no time at all.
-The music can be loud too, making it hard to hear the phone ring, so it can be a good idea to agree on times when you can be in touch.
+Make sure that your teenager has a mobile phone with them or can be contacted in another way.
+Mobile coverage can sometimes be flaky when there are lots of people in the same place, and teenagers’ phone batteries also seem to have the ability to discharge in no time at all.
+Loud music can also make it hard to hear the phone ring, so it can be a good idea to agree on times when you can be in touch.

 TALK ABOUT THE RISKS BEFOREHAND

 Prepare your teenager for the risks in and around the festival.
-It’s not just about the fact that there will be alcohol and people who are intoxicated.
-There are large numbers of people in the same place at festivals and it’s hard, for both security personnel and visitors, to keep an eye on what’s happening.
-It’s a good idea to talk about the sort of things your teenager may encounter there, such as sexual approaches or harassment, drugs, violence, and theft.
+It’s not just about the fact that there will be alcohol and people who are intoxicated: there are large numbers of people in the same place at festivals and it’s hard for security personnel to keep an eye on everything that’s happening.
+Talk about the sort of things that your teenager may encounter there, such as sexual approaches or harassment, drugs, violence, and theft.

-If you don’t want to let your teenager go to a festival by themselves, why not suggest that you go with them?
-It could be a fun, shared experience and good for your relationship.
-You don’t have to stick to them like glue and tag along with them everywhere they go, but you being there can act as a safety net in case something happens.
+If you don’t want to let your teenager go to a festival by themselves, why not suggest you go with them?
+It could be a fun, shared experience, and good for your relationship.
+You don’t have to tag along with them everywhere they go, but you being there can act as a safety net in case something happens.

 Don’t let your teenager go to a festival just because everyone else is allowed to go.
-Many parents are worried about their teenagers being excluded from their social group if they don’t go, but there’s no guarantee that this will be the case.
+Many parents are worried about their teenagers being excluded from their social group if they don’t go, but it’s by no means certain that this will be the case.
 No one – however old they are – can do everything, and it might be useful to learn this at an early age.